Electric polarization and magnetization in metals: Conclusion

-In Sec.~\ref{Section:LinearResponse} we considered the linear response of the metallic system to a perturbing optical field at finite frequency, a more general response than is typically considered in the ``modern theories''.
-We consider the ``long-wavelength limit'', within the independent particle and frozen-ion approximations, where the applied electric field is taken to be the Maxwell field.
-Here only $\boldsymbol{P}$ and $\boldsymbol{J}_{F}$ make a contribution to the full macroscopic current density, $\boldsymbol{J}=\partial\boldsymbol{P}/\partial t+\boldsymbol{J}_{F}$.
-While in elementary models of the optical response of metals the linearly induced polarization current density is associated with interband response and the linearly induced free current density with the intraband response, here we find a more general scenario.
-However we do find that if the energy bands are isolated then $\boldsymbol{J}^{(1)}_{F}$ has only intraband contributions, which is in agreement with those more simple models.
+In Sec.~\ref{Section:LinearResponse} we investigated the linear response of a metallic crystal to an optical field at finite frequency $\omega$, a more general response than is typically considered in the ``modern theories.''
+We considered the ``long-wavelength limit,'' within the independent particle and frozen-ion approximations, where the applied electric field is taken to be the macroscopic Maxwell field.
+Here only $\boldsymbol{P}(t)$ and $\boldsymbol{J}_{F}(t)$ make a contribution to the linearly induced macroscopic current density, $\boldsymbol{J}^{(1)}(t)=\partial\boldsymbol{P}^{(1)}(t)/\partial t+\boldsymbol{J}^{(1)}_{F}(t)$.
+While in elementary models of the optical response of metals $\partial\boldsymbol{P}^{(1)}(t)/\partial t$ is associated with interband response and $\boldsymbol{J}_{F}^{(1)}(t)$ with intraband response, here we find a more general scenario; in general, that simple association is no longer the case and both contributions are gauge dependent.
+However, we do find that if all of the energy bands of the unperturbed crystal were isolated from one another then $\boldsymbol{J}^{(1)}_{F}(t)$ would have only intraband contributions and would be gauge invariant, in agreement with those more simple models.
+Nevertheless, the general $\sigma^{il}(\omega)$ we obtain is gauge invariant and reproduces the usual conductivity tensor of a metal, consisting of a finite-frequency generalization of the ``anomalous Hall'' and a ``Drude'' contribution; the latter is entirely due to $\boldsymbol{J}^{(1)}_{F}(\omega)$.

-If the unperturbed system exhibits time-reversal symmetry only interband response is relevant to $\partial\boldsymbol{P}^{(1)}/\partial t$, while both intraband and interband response contribute to $\boldsymbol{J}^{(1)}_{F}$.
-Notably $\partial\boldsymbol{P}^{(1)}/\partial t$ and $\boldsymbol{J}^{(1)}_{F}$ are both gauge dependent, and it is only via a gauge dependent term that $\boldsymbol{J}_{F}$ involves the interband response.
-However, an ``effective'' dielectric tensor that can be introduced to describe the full optical response, which can be used to relate the full linearly induced macroscopic current density $\boldsymbol{J}^{(1)}$ to the applied electric field, is gauge invariant; it contains the expected term that diverges as $\omega^{-1}$ in the absence of scattering mechanisms, the ``Drude'' contribution.

-The situation is more complicated if the unperturbed system violates time-reversal symmetry.
-Then we find there to be a term in the linearly induced microscopic charge density that diverges as $\omega^{-1}$.
-This behavior is of course independent of any introduction of polarization and magnetization fields, but in an approach such as ours that relates the macroscopic polarization to electric dipole moments associated with ``site'' contributions to the microscopic charge density, the result is an induced macroscopic polarization that diverges as $\omega^{-1}$.
-This term in $\boldsymbol{P}^{(1)}$ appears as a consequence of the intraband response and, when implemented in constructing the full $\boldsymbol{J}^{(1)}$, this term combines with a ``compositional'' modification to the induced free current density to cancel with a contribution to the induced polarization current density related to the interband response.
-The resultant response tensor is gauge invariant and reproduces the accepted conductivity tensor of a metal, including the ``anomalous Hall'' contribution.